Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Experiments and Discussion

-\paragraph{\cha{Adversarial robustness}} \chaaaaai{After the vulnerability of deep neural networks was revealed by \citet{(vurlnerability)szegedy2013intriguing}, achieving not only a superior classification performance for non-attacked examples (standard accuracy) but also adversarial robustness (robust accuracy) has been considered as the key factor to make the deep neural network truly robust and reliable \citep{(FGSM)goodfellow2014explaining, (PGD)madry2017towards, (input_transform)guo2017countering, (benchmarking)dong2020benchmarking}.
-For achieving higher adversarial robustness, several attack and defense methods have been proposed alternately as if competing with each other \cite{(FGSM)goodfellow2014explaining, (PGD)madry2017towards, (input_transform)guo2017countering, (benchmarking)dong2020benchmarking}. \jhnips{On the other side, \citet{(PGD)madry2017towards, yun2019cutmix} have reported that training a model with an input transformation or augmentation enhances robustness of the model against adversarial examples without adversarial training \citep{(PGD)madry2017towards} which suffers from a huge training cost and a serious trade-off between standard and robust accuracy.}}
+\paragraph{\cha{Adversarial robustness}} \chaaaaai{After the vulnerability of deep neural networks was elucidated by \cite{(vurlnerability)szegedy2013intriguing}, achieving superior classification performance for both non-attacked examples (standard accuracy) and adversarial robustness (robust accuracy) has been considered as the key factor for making the deep neural network truly robust and reliable \cite{(FGSM)goodfellow2014explaining, (PGD)madry2017towards, (input_transform)guo2017countering, (benchmarking)dong2020benchmarking}.
+To achieve higher adversarial robustness, several competing attack and defense methods have been alternately proposed \cite{(FGSM)goodfellow2014explaining, (PGD)madry2017towards, (input_transform)guo2017countering, (benchmarking)dong2020benchmarking}. \jhnips{In contrast to the above-mentioned studies, \cite{(PGD)madry2017towards, yun2019cutmix} have reported that training a model with an input transformation or augmentation enhances the robustness of the model against adversarial examples without adversarial training \cite{(PGD)madry2017towards}, which suffers from high training cost and a severe trade-off between standard and robust accuracy.}}

+In this section, we demonstrate the additional advantage of K-image mixing augmentation in terms of adversarial robustness. .
+We selected each classification model (ResNet-50) trained by the baseline (w/o augmentation), CutMix, DCutMix, and Saliency-DCutMix using the ImageNet training dataset.
+To evaluate adversarial robustness against more diverse types of attack, we considered not only white-box attacks as in \cite{yun2019cutmix}, but also gray- and black-box attacks \cite{(input_transform)guo2017countering}.

+Regarding white-box attack where the attacker can freely access to the model's parameter, we use FGSM $\ell_{\infty}$ attack~\cite{(FGSM)goodfellow2014explaining} with $\epsilon=8$, as in \cite{yun2019cutmix}.
+The black-box attack is more challenging for an attacker because they do not have any information about the target model to be attacked.
+For this case, we set a substitute model (\textit{i.e.} ResNet152) and made adversarial examples by attacking it.
+Gray-box attack is a compromise between white- and black-box attacks: the attacker knows the architecture of the model (\textit{i.e.} ResNet50)) without having access to the weight parameters.
+Therefore, we generate adversarial examples using a substitute ResNet50 model trained with the ImageNet dataset using a different random seed.
+For gray- and black-box attacks, we generated adversarial examples of ImageNet validation dataset using a more strong attack method called as PGD $\ell_{\infty}$ attack~\cite{(PGD)madry2017towards} with epsilon $\epsilon=8$.